ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-veraison/evaluate-result.md

 ---
-title: CCA Attestation
+title: Evaluate results
-weight: 5
+weight: 6

 ### FIXED, DO NOT MODIFY
 layout: learningpathall